Updated on January 4, 2021 by Lyric Fergusson

 Why it’s great: If your toddler prefers a little independence on the sled, this one is a good choice.
 Children do have to be able to hold themselves up, since there’s no belt here.
 Your child will enjoy the rounded back for support, and you’ll love the traditional look of an old-time wooden sled.

-Keep in mind: If your child’s not comfortable on the wooden seat, you have the option to buy a waterproof cushion that’s made to tie on to the sled.
+Keep in mind: Don’t forget the cozy waterproof cushion that’s made to tie on to the sled seat.

 Good for: Toddlers who want a little more freedom.